 We took restructuring actions in 2008 totaling \$542,000, primarily severance-related, and additional actions in 2009 totaling \$203,000 to flatten and streamline the organization, as well as reducing cost, by decreasing the size of our Board and abandoning a portion of our building space.
-At March 31, 2011, all previous accrued restructure costs have been paid or eliminated as a result of our lease amendment in February 2011.
+At June 30, 2011, all previous accrued restructure costs have been paid or eliminated as a result of our lease amendment in February 2011.

-An analysis of the restructuring is as follows:
+An analysis of the restructuring is as follows (in thousands):